Monoprinting with Inktense on the Roughest Paper yet!

 Monoprinting with Inktense on the roughest paper yet has produced my favourite abstract works so far!

-But first, I flatten them as much as possible with my heated plate press.
-In the end, the paper is lovely and crunchy, so it is perfect for my new set of works.
-I look forward to solving new problems that arise from mono printing on the crunchy paper because I’ve discovered that working through problems increases my creativity.
+I revved up the intensity of pretreating the papers for Red Playground 1, 2 and 3, by wadding up the paper, then soaking, staining, and marking with Inktense.
+They are the most dimensional yet!!!
+But first, I flattened them with my heated plate press.
+The paper ended lovely and crunchy, so it was perfect for this set of works.
+I looked forward to solving the problems that would arise from mono printing on the crunchy paper because I’d discovered that working through problems increases my creativity.

 Click here to read “Creating on Really Rough Paper: The 4 Problems I Solved”.